-UNDS REFORM - CHECKLIST FOR U UNSDG ENTITIES' GOVERNING BODIES Answer: Yes/No/NA and comment where requested.
-16) Does your organization obtain services through another entity's Global Shared Service Centers or through other global shared means?
+UNDS REFORM - CHECKLIST FOR UNSDG ENTITIES' GOVERNING BODIES Answer: Yes/No/NA and comment where requested.
+16) s your organization obtain services through another entity's Global red Service Centers or through other global shared means?
 Yes.
 At the global level, WFP uses the United Nations Development Programme's payroll services for payroll and disbursement services for national staff with fixed-term contracts and OneHR, under the operational management of the United Nations Secretariat, conducts comprehensive background checks for WFP's international professional positions.
 It also uses the Office of the United Nations High Commissioner for Refugees' public auction service to dispose of used and obsolete equipment.
-17) To what extent have you had to front load investment in order to support joint efficiency gains?
+17) what extent have you had to front load investment in order to support t efficiency gains?
 It is normal practice for WFP to make investments that result in efficiencies.
-Reir vigorating the role of the Resident Coordinator System 18) Has the job description of your entity country representatives been revised as appropriate, following the reform, to: a.
+Reinvigorating the role of the Resident Coordinator System 18) the job description of your entity country representatives been sed as appropriate, following the reform, to: a.
 Recognize the role and responsibility of the resident coordinator?
-Yes.
+Yes. b.
 Reflect their accountability to the resident coordinator for their contribution to agreed results as defined in the Cooperation Framework and other inter-agency development agreements?
-Yes. c.
-Reflect the responsibility for active engagement in UNCT?
 Yes.
-19) Does your entity ensure that RCs have an opportunity to provide specific input to your entity's regional directors on the skillsets and leadership profile that would be relevant in a given country context ahead of the selection and deployment of new country representatives?
-While WFP does not explicitly specify such actions in its current practices, it highly values the insights and perspectives of RCs, especially regarding the skillsets and leadership profiles that are most pertinent in specific country settings.
-The current process for selecting and deploying new country representatives is primarily managed internally but takes into consideration the inputs of regional directors, who engage with RCs on the requirements.
-WFP is continuously exploring ways of enhancing this approach in recognition of the importance of aligning the selection process with operating environments. a.
+C. Reflect the responsibility for active engagement in UNCT?
+Yes.
+19) inpu prof s your entity ensure that RCs have an opportunity to provide specific at to your entity's regional directors on the skillsets and leadership file that would be relevant in a given country context ahead of the ction and deployment of new country representatives? values the insights a leadership profiles t process for selecting managed internally who engage with RC explicitly specify such actions in its current practices, it highly and perspectives of RCs, especially regarding the skillsets and that are most pertinent in specific country settings.
+The current g and deploying new country representatives is primarily but takes into consideration the inputs of regional directors, as on the requirements.
+WFP is continuously exploring ways of roach in recognition of the importance of aligning the selection ting environments. a.
 If yes, please briefly describe how your entity monitors adherence to this requirement?